Skip to main content

 Add the environment variables here.
 These will be available to the container at runtime.

-You can mark the value as a secret by clicking the "Lock" icon.
+You can mark the value as a secret by clicking the "Lock" icon, see secret management for more information.

 Upload .env file: